ingridhoffman/Homework6/README.md

 ### Known Issues

-Can't use Return button to search - it refreshes page instead
+- can't use Return button to search - it refreshes page instead
+- text doesn't clear from text entry box when search button is clicked
+- new city should be added to search history at top insetad of bottom
+- city should not be added to search history if already present
+- history should be limited?

 ### Acknowledgements